celinazan/Project-Group-27/README.md

 Make the spells, learned spells etc cards not clickable on entire screen, limit their width

-Figure out what to save and how to save to backend
+Figure out how to save to backend